 The Return on Your Notes May be Reduced Due to Varying Economic Circumstances and/or an Economic Downturn.

-The United States has recently experienced, and may in the future experience, periods of economic downturn or recessions which may adversely affect the performance of the leases and the performance and market value of your Notes.
+The United States has experienced, and may in the future experience, periods of economic downturn or recessions which may adversely affect the performance of the leases and the performance and market value of your Notes.
 A deterioration in economic conditions and certain economic factors could adversely affect the ability and willingness of obligors to meet their payment obligations under the leases.
-Economic conditions could deteriorate in connection with an economic recession. high interest rates, high fuel and energy prices, housing price declines, tariffs and other trade protection measures, terrorist events, geopolitical unrest or conflict, war, extreme weather conditions, pandemics or other public health emergencies or other events.
+Economic conditions could deteriorate in connection with an economic recession, high interest rates, elevated levels of inflation, volatile fuel and energy prices, housing price declines, tariffs and other trade protection measures, terrorist events, geopolitical unrest or conflict, war, extreme weather conditions, epidemics, pandemics or other public health emergencies or other events.
 As a result of any deterioration of economic conditions, you may experience payment delays and losses on your Notes.
 An improvement in economic conditions could result in prepayments by the lessees of their payment obligations under the leases.
 As a result, you may receive principal payments of your Notes earlier than anticipated.

 In addition, a general economic downturn may adversely affect the performance of the leases.
-During periods of economic slowdown or recession, delinquencies, defaults, repossessions and losses generally increase.
+During periods of economic slowdown or recession (including due to elevated levels of inflation and high interest rates), delinquencies, defaults, repossessions and losses generally increase.
 High levels of unemployment, low consumer confidence in the economy and a general reduction in the availability of credit may lead to increased delinquencies and defaults by lessees.
 Further, these periods may also be accompanied by decreased consumer demand for motor vehicles and declining values of leased vehicles, which increases the risk and severity of a loss in the event of default or upon lease termination.
 Significant increases in the inventory of used motor vehicles during periods of economic slowdown or recession may also depress the prices at which repossessed motor vehicles or returned leased vehicles may be sold or delay the timing of these sales.